 Almost a quarter of employees believe that by reducing distractions, productivity is boosted.
 Home-life distractions are limited in the office; the presence of other focused individuals who are working towards the same goals can only make your employees more productive.

 Studies have found that employees who take a 15-minute break every hour or so end up being much more productive.
-Likewise, it has been found that even a small microbreak can increase productivity by up to 13%.
+Likewise, its also been found that even a small microbreak can increase productivity by up to 13%.
 These small breaks must allow for mind wandering, this may be walking, staring out of the window, listening to music or reading, or even having a quick catch-up with your co-workers, to renew energy and focus.

 For your employees to be highly productive and for them to perform their duties efficiently and on time, they must have access to the right tools and equipment.

-When working from home 40% of employees aren’t even working from a dedicated desk, and 56% are unable to bring the equipment they need home from their employer.
+When working from home 40% of employees don't even working from a dedicated desk, and 56% are unable to bring the equipment they need home from their employer.
 A third of remote workers personally purchase equipment to help them to complete work remotely, with help from their employer.